JamesCC/VMXProxyPy/readme.md

 ### Upgrading

-If you are running linux, a simple...
+If you are running linux, the following will upgrade your installation...

     cd $HOME/vmxproxypy
     git pull

-This will fetch the latest version

-If you are running
+If you are running windows, just download a new copy from the website, unzip it and copy in your passcodes.txt and simrc.txt files from your old installation before you delete it.

 ---
 JamesCC @ 06jun15